 Recognizing Inborn Abilities at a Young Age

-My twelve year old son has already choosen a career instinctively.
+My twelve-year-old son has already chosen a career instinctively.

 We sat there for quite some time until it was dark.